Do cloud services reduce operating costs?

 From a business management perspective, the decisive advantage associated with cloud services lies in the difference between investment calculation (CAPEX)—with depreciation, and inaccurate or unpredictable costs—and operating costs (OPEX), where the exact billing is clear to the internal customer.
 With a clear sense of ongoing cost, companies that purchase cloud services benefit from a high degree of flexibility and agility.

 There are other, unquantifiable advantages that favor migration to cloud services when those services are renewed, expanded, or further developed.
 For example, a mostly underlying advantage is that an on-premise system must be renewed after a three to five year lifecycle.
-In contrast, with cloud services, hardware and software always up-to-date.
+In contrast, with cloud services, hardware and software are always up-to-date.
 In this way, costly and resource-intensive renewal projects, as well as new investment costs, can be avoided.

 Critical Success Factors for a Cloud Strategy